portail-fresh/pef-to-fresh-pipeline/README.md

     ```

 2. **Prepare Input Data**
    Place the original XML files to be parsed in the designated input folder, without subfolders.
-This path is specified in the `configs/folders.yaml` file under the `original_ddi_folder` key.
+This path is specified in the `configs/folders.yaml` file under the `input_files_folder` key.

 3. **Run the Pipeline**